ibm-cloud-docs/Cloudant/api/design_documents.md

 ### The `_info` endpoint

-The `_info` endpoint returns information about a given design document, including the view index, view index size, and current status of the design document and associated view index information.
+The `_info` endpoint returns information about a given design document, including the index, index size, and current status of the design document and associated index information.

 -	**Method**: `GET /db/_design/design-doc/_info`
 -	**Request**: None